dgaydukov/cert-aws/files/sa.md

 Queue vs Streaming
 * queue (not reactive) - you have to poll data, once it polled it removed from queue
-* streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted)
+* streaming (reactive) - many consumer notify of changes, events stay for long time (not deleted) Write and Read to stream with java:
+* [KPL (Kinesis Producer Library)](https://github.com/awslabs/amazon-kinesis-producer) - allows you to write to kinesis data streams (c++ code, but use java binding)
+It has built-in batching & multithreading logic to collect many small events, batch them and send to kinesis If you use KCL to retrieve message from kineiss that consist of multiple KPL records, you can use KPL on client side to retreive these records
+It emits throughput/error/other metrics to cloudWatch It uses async architecture - so call to put record returns immediately with `Future` object from KPL
+* [KCL (Client Library Consumer)](https://github.com/awslabs/amazon-kinesis-client) - allows you to read from kinensis data streams (java library)
+Kinesis vs Kafka vs Apache Storm
+Both are message brokers - middleman between data streaming source and it's consumers
+* kafka - data stored in Kafka Partition, config store - Apache Zookeeper, replica instances - can be configured
+* kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
+* storm - middleman between hadoop (which works with batches only) and streaming source.
+So storm take incoming stream, organize data into packages and sent it to hadoop for further processing.
+Data sources are called spouts and each processing node is a bolt.

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in javascript and it will run).